daodiseomirror/docs/faq.md

 #### 1. What are Mirror synthetic assets?

 The aim of mAssets is to mimic the price trends of real-world exchange-traded underlying assets and give investors access to not only home markets but also foreign markets as well.
-While mAAPL tries to closely represent the movements of AAPL stock, users are not afforded any rights of the underlying asset and tracking errors may arise due to the imbalances in trading volume in the underlying markets and the Terraswap markets.
+While mAAPL tries to closely represent the movements of AAPL stock, users are not afforded any rights of the underlying asset and tracking errors may arise due to the imbalances in trading volume in the underlying markets and the Daodiseoswap markets.

 #### 2. How are mAssets actually traded?

-mAssets are traded through interacting with liquidity pools on Terraswap.
-For more information about the mechanism of the Terraswap, please see [here](https://terraswap.io).
+mAssets are traded through interacting with liquidity pools on Daodiseoswap.
+For more information about the mechanism of the Daodiseoswap, please see [here](https://daodiseoswap.io).

 #### 3. Do I have to go through the KYC process?

 Mirror aims to be decentralized in all aspects including whitelisting, governance, minting, and trading.
-As a result, as long as you have UST balance, you are able to perform all functions available on both the Mirror protocol as well as Mirror protocol-owned Terraswap pools without any need to go through a KYC process.
+As a result, as long as you have UST balance, you are able to perform all functions available on both the Mirror protocol as well as Mirror protocol-owned Daodiseoswap pools without any need to go through a KYC process.

 #### 4. How are corporate actions and dividends handled?